chrysle28/binf6110_assignment01/README.md

 ## **4 | Discussion**
-**Comparison of Assembly to Reference**

-**Signifcance of Variants**
+The _de novo_ genome assembly of the _Salmonella enterica_ isolate managed to be fairly successful, even without additional filtering or polishing after assembly.
+The relatively high genome fraction (95.669) to the reference reflects the fact that the assembly was mostly contiguous.
+A full resolution of the genome was not achieved due to the repeated regions which were filtered out.
+The longest two contigs (~3.3 Mb and ~1.7 Mb) map well to the chromosome with a coverage of 97.4%.
+In contrast, samtools statistics for the plasmid report 0% and 43.1% coverage (for the assembly and raw reads, respectively), which coincides with its lack of alignment to the reference as reported by QUAST.
+This may indicate that the assembled plasmid is divergent from the reference.
+The reference plasmid, pSLT, is a virulence plasmid 94Kb long, and variants have been reported from fusion/recombination events with other plasmids (Hiley, Graham & Jennison, 2019).
+The assembled plasmid has a longer sequence (~109Kb), which may reflect the fact that it is a variant of pSLT that arose from gene duplication.
+Plasmids do not only contribute to their hosts' virulence, but also play a role in spreading antibiotic resistance and other genes (Rychlik, Gregorova & Hradecka, 2006; Kubasova et al., 2014).
+The mechanism for doing so has been found to depend on allelic variations within the plasmid genes (Yue & Schifferli, 2014).
+This aligns well with the fact that variant density is highest in the assembled plasmid (~71% of variants), with these variants potentially leading to changes in its virulence, transmission, or resistance.
+One of the high-variant genes in the plasmid, repA2, is involved in plasmid replication (Payne et al., 2019), lending more support to the hypothesis that the numerous variants within the assembled plasmid has made it sufficiently different from the pSLT plasmid.
+On a broader scale, the assembled genome contained 10,076 variants (8991 SNPs, 1114 indels).
+The general ratio between the SNPs and indels, with SNPs making up a greater proportion of variants, aligns well with literature (Chen et al., 2009), though it is lower than the average ratio (19.61 for bacterial genomes).

 ## References

+Amarasinghe, S. L., Su, S., Dong, X., Zappia, L., Ritchie, M. E., & Gouil, Q. (2020).
+Opportunities and challenges in long-read sequencing data analysis. _Genome biology, 21_(1), 30.

+Boostrom, I., Portal, E. A., Spiller, O. B., Walsh, T. R., & Sands, K. (2022).
+Comparing long-read assemblers to explore the potential of a sustainable low-cost, low-infrastructure approach to sequence antimicrobial resistant bacteria with oxford nanopore sequencing. _Frontiers in Microbiology, 13_, 796465.

+Chen, J. Q., Wu, Y., Yang, H., Bergelson, J., Kreitman, M., & Tian, D. (2009).
+Variation in the ratio of nucleotide substitution and indel rates across genomes in mammals and bacteria. _Molecular biology and evolution, 26(7)_, 1523-1531.

 Collins, A. (2018).
 The challenge of genome sequence assembly. _Open Bioinformatics Journal, 11_(1), 231-239.

+Cosma, B. M., Shirali Hossein Zade, R., Jordan, E. N., van Lent, P., Peng, C., Pillay, S., & Abeel, T. (2023).
+Evaluating long-read de novo assembly tools for eukaryotic genomes: insights and considerations. _GigaScience, 12_, giad100.

 Dida, F., & Yi, G. (2021).
 Empirical evaluation of methods for de novo genome assembly. _PeerJ Computer Science, 7_, e636.

-Yang, Y., Du, W., Li, Y., Lei, J., & Pan, W. (2025).
-Recent advances and challenges in de novo genome assembly. _Genomics Communications, 2_(1)
+Hiley, L., Graham, R. M., & Jennison, A. V. (2019).
+Genetic characterisation of variants of the virulence plasmid, pSLT, in Salmonella enterica serovar Typhimurium provides evidence of a variety of evolutionary directions consistent with vertical rather than horizontal transmission. _Plos one, 14(4)_, e0215207.

 Li, I. C., Yu, G. Y., Huang, J. F., Chen, Z. W., & Chou, C. H. (2022).
 Comparison of reference-based assembly and De novo assembly for bacterial plasmid reconstruction and AMR gene localization in Salmonella enterica Serovar Schwarzengrund isolates. _Microorganisms, 10_(2), 227.

-Amarasinghe, S. L., Su, S., Dong, X., Zappia, L., Ritchie, M. E., & Gouil, Q. (2020).
-Opportunities and challenges in long-read sequencing data analysis. _Genome biology, 21_(1), 30.
+Kolmogorov, M., Yuan, J., Lin, Y., & Pevzner, P. A. (2019).
+Assembly of long, error-prone reads using repeat graphs. _Nature biotechnology, 37_(5), 540-546.

+Koren, S., Walenz, B. P., Berlin, K., Miller, J. R., Bergman, N. H., & Phillippy, A. M. (2017).
+Canu: scalable and accurate long-read assembly via adaptive k-mer weighting and repeat separation. _Genome research, 27_(5), 722-736.

+Kubasova, T., Matiasovicova, J., Rychlik, I., & Juricova, H. (2014).
+Complete sequence of multidrug resistance p9134 plasmid and its variants including natural recombinant with the virulence plasmid of Salmonella serovar Typhimurium. _Plasmid, 76_, 8-14.

+Payne, M., Octavia, S., Luu, L. D. W., Sotomayor-Castillo, C., Wang, Q., Tay, A. C. Y., ... & Lan, R. (2019).
+Enhancing genomics-based outbreak detection of endemic Salmonella enterica serovar Typhimurium using dynamic thresholds._ Microbial Genomics, 7(6)_, 000310.

+Rychlik, I., Gregorova, D., & Hradecka, H. (2006).
+Distribution and function of plasmids in Salmonella enterica. _Veterinary microbiology, 112(1)_, 1-10.

 Yang, Y., Du, W., Li, Y., Lei, J., & Pan, W. (2025).
 Recent advances and challenges in de novo genome assembly. _Genomics Communications, 2_(1).

-Koren, S., Walenz, B. P., Berlin, K., Miller, J. R., Bergman, N. H., & Phillippy, A. M. (2017).
-Canu: scalable and accurate long-read assembly via adaptive k-mer weighting and repeat separation. _Genome research, 27_(5), 722-736.
-Kolmogorov, M., Yuan, J., Lin, Y., & Pevzner, P. A. (2019).
-Assembly of long, error-prone reads using repeat graphs. _Nature biotechnology, 37_(5), 540-546.
-Cosma, B. M., Shirali Hossein Zade, R., Jordan, E. N., van Lent, P., Peng, C., Pillay, S., & Abeel, T. (2023).
-Evaluating long-read de novo assembly tools for eukaryotic genomes: insights and considerations. _GigaScience, 12_, giad100.
-Boostrom, I., Portal, E. A., Spiller, O. B., Walsh, T. R., & Sands, K. (2022).
-Comparing long-read assemblers to explore the potential of a sustainable low-cost, low-infrastructure approach to sequence antimicrobial resistant bacteria with oxford nanopore sequencing. _Frontiers in Microbiology, 13_, 796465.
+Yue, M., & Schifferli, D. M. (2014).
+Allelic variation in Salmonella: an underappreciated driver of adaptation and virulence. _Frontiers in microbiology, 4_, 419.